 Nationals of EU and EFTA member states

 Persons entitled to freedom of movement have unrestricted access to the German labour market.
 Such persons do not require a visa or a residence permit to enter and obtain employment in Germany.
-The is also applicable to nationals of EFTA states, such as Iceland, Liechtenstein, Norway or Switzerland.
+This also applicable to nationals of EFTA states, such as Iceland, Liechtenstein, Norway or Switzerland.

 Third country nationals (non-EU/non-EFTA states)